veteran in black and white

 Planning for retirement can be challenging, but selecting the right state can make all the difference for veterans relying on their military retirement pay.

 Some states offer a significant financial advantage by exempting military retirement pay from state taxes.
+To be precise, 26 states have state income taxes but don’t tax military retirement pay.

 States That Exempt Military Retirement Pay from Income Tax